wp-plugins/6scan-protection/readme.txt

 = 2.3.2 =
 * A minor UI change.
 During plugin's reactivation user could see a "register" while already logged into his secure dashboard

+= 3.0.1 =
+* 6Scan Security now allows users to access their security dashboard of all registered websites.
+To allow that, newly registered users now have to enter a password (while activating the plugin)

 == Upgrade Notice ==